 Ippudo Ramen!
 How lucky am I to have a good Ramen joint in my hood?
 Their really famous in Japan and they make sure the Ramen is just as authentic here as it is in Tokyo.
 I also love their buns and wings.
-Afterwards, I go to Popelini for some Chou crèmes!
+Afterward, I go to Popelini for some Chou crèmes!
 Delicious.

 Favorite dinner spot.

 Relais de l'Entrecote!
 They have 3 locations in Paris but the one in the 6eme is best!
 They only have one thing on the menu–steak and fries.
-This is an absolute must visit establishment if you find yourself in Paris.
+This is an absolute must-visit establishment if you find yourself in Paris.
 But be warned, they don't take reservations!

 One thing you always do/spot you always take friends from out of town to do/see.

 Ahh, just ONE thing!?
-A visit to Shakespeare and Company, the famous book store!
+A visit to Shakespeare and Company, the famous bookstore!